Alex-Stavrop/covid-scans-classification/README.md

 ## Objectives

-1. Collect and preprocess lung scan images.
+1. Preprocess lung scan images.
 2. Design and train a CNN model using R and the `keras` library.
 3. Evaluate the model's performance on a test dataset.